Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## C

 Successor to Fortran.
 Runs on damn near everything.
-It's what's probably running on the microprocessors in your car, airplane and your hearing aid.
+It's what wrote the code for the microprocessors in your car, airplane and your hearing aid.

 ## COBOL

 Business successor to C. Runs most of the world's banking, insurance and accounting software on hardware.
 Makes you throw out everything you thought you knew about computers, which means consultants who write this language make tons of money.

-## RPG

-The precursor to COBOL.
-If seen in the wild, be afraid.
-Be VERY afraid.

 ## C++

 Successor to C allowing for Object Oriented Programming and templates.
-The foundation for many foundational systems.
+The foundation for many essential systems.

+## LISP

+Let's people define their own domain specific languages.
+In theory, extremely powerful.
+In practice, makes reading someone else's code extremely painful.
+I don't trust anyone's opinion on it, unless they've also written a large program in OCaml.

+## OCaml

+One of the original functional languages.
+Some people at Facebook are so excited about it, they're using it for everything.

 ## Rust

 Saw the code people were writing in C/C++ and decided to make it easier to write parallel code without breaking things.
-Equivalent to sun breaking through the clouds after 40 days of rain for many C++ systems developpers.
+Equivalent to sun breaking through the clouds after 40 days of rain for many C++ systems developers.

+## Zig

+An alternative to C and Rust, created by a person so convinced they could make a better alternative, that they quite their job and live off donations.

 ## Java

-Saw the code people were writing in C/C++ and bring them closer to Smalltalk.
+Saw the code people were writing in C/C++ and tried to bring them closer to Smalltalk.
 Also, wanted to stop people doing evil things like redifining False to 1.
-Now synonymous with boring business systems.
+Now synonymous with boring business systems and obtuse descriptions of simple concepts.

 ## Go

-Google’s response to Java and C++.
-Compiles fast and runs fast, while still being pretty easy for a programmer to write.
+Google’s alternative to Java and C++.
+Compiles fast and runs fast, while maintaining [utter contempt](https://twitter.com/16kbps/status/1195081752659865615?s=20) for developper's ability to learn new skills.

 ## Basic